ellieroy/no-floors-inference-NL/README.md

 * `distance_adjacent`: distance used to compute number of adjacent buildings
 * `distance_neighbours`: list of distances used to compute number of neighbouring buildings
 * `ceiling_height`: average ceiling height used in height-based calculation of number of floors
-* `voxel_scales`: number of voxels to fit the length of each mesh for each lod (determines grid resolution)
+* `voxel_scales`: number of voxels to fit the length of each mesh for each LOD (determines grid resolution)
 * `class_threshold`: error metrics are computed separately for buildings above (>) and below (<=) this number of floors
-* `plot_labels`: mapping from feature names to labels used in plots
+* `plot_labels`: text to use for plot labels corresponding to each database column name